Digital Nomad Malaysia: The Only Guide You Will Ever Need

 In fact, Malaysia allows for visa-free entry for most countries for up to 90 days, depending on your passport’s country of issue.

-That being said, there are situations where you may need to apply for a visa.
-These are when:
+However, there are some instances where you will need to apply for a visa:

 - Your passport is issued by a country that is not on the list that allows for visa-free entry into Malaysia